Nondestructive photon counting in waveguide QED: Derivation of Langevin equations

 We define the input field $a_{\mathrm{in}}(t)$ as the portion of the waveguide field that was at a position $x=ct$ at time $t=0$ and has since travelled all the way to the atoms.
 Thus, $a_{\mathrm{in}}(t) =-\sqrt{c/2}e^{i\omega_0t}a(ct,0)$, where the pre-factor is fixed by the commutation relations of $a_{\mathrm{in}}$, up to an arbitrary phase.
 This yields the Langevin equation

 As defined, $a_{\mathrm{in}}(t)$ is a slow variable, so if the dynamics of the system and the bandwidth of the input state around $\omega_0$ are slow compared to the time it takes for light to travel a distance $2x_n/c$, we can neglect the retardation, rendering our description Markovian.
 The same applies to the atomic lowering operators.
+Finally, we arrive at a time-local equation

-In order to calculate the output field, we take the integrated equation of motion for the light field and apply a sine transform.
-This is essentially the same as the right-hand side of the equation of motion for $b_n$, except evaluated at a different point in space.
+To calculate the output field, we take the integrated equation of motion for the light field and apply a sine transform.
+This is essentially the same as the right-hand side of the equation of motion for $\sigma_{ge}^{(n)}$, except evaluated at a different point in space.
 Choosing this point to be $x_R+\eps$, i.e., a small distance to the right of the rightmost atom, and again neglecting retardation, we find

 Further choosing $\eps$ such that $\sin[k_0(x_R+\eps)]=1$, and defining $a_{\mathrm{out}}(t)=-\sqrt{c/2}e^{i\omega_0t}a(x_R+\eps,t)$, we have